d6t/d6t-python/blogs/d6tjoin-blogs/Fuzzy joins in python with d6tjoin.md

 After this, we know that the two tables are not all matched on merge keys.
 This would be more useful when you have larger size datasets and messier string identifier that you cannot tell by a glance if the two datasets have different key values.

-For our case, a more useful method is `Prejoin.match_quality()`
+For our case, a more useful method is `Prejoin.match_quality()`.It summarizes the number of matched/unmatched records for each join key.
+In our case, no ticker name are exactly matched and few dates are matched.
+This is why we need d6tjoin to help with fuzzy join.
 ```
 j.match_quality()
 ```
 ![match_quality()](./pic/match_quality.png)

-It summarizes the number of matched/unmatched records for each join key.
-In our case, no ticker name are exactly matched and few dates are matched.
-This is why we need d6tjoin to help with fuzzy join.

 ## Join with Misaligned Ids(names) and Dates
 d6tjoin does best match joins on strings, dates and numbers.
 Its `MergeTop1()`object in `d6tjoin.top1` module is very versatile that gives you flexibility to define how you want to merge: exact or fuzzy on multiple keys using default or costumed difference functions.
 By default, distance of strings are calculated using Levenshtein distance.